Professional wrestling match types: Good Old Fashioned Donnybrook match

 A Good Old Fashioned Donnybrook match is a hardcore stipulation created by Sheamus; named after the former Dublin fair, it is a no disqualifications match where a bar, large wood barrels of brandy, and shillelaghs are made available at ringside.
 It was first contested on the July 29, 2022 episode of WWE SmackDown between Sheamus and Drew McIntyre, with the winner becoming the number-one contender for the Undisputed WWE Championship at Clash at the Castle.
 At Extreme Rules 2022, the stipulation was used for a six-man tag team match between Sheamus's The Brawling Brutes and Imperium.
 The stipulation returned at Clash in Paris in 2025, contested between Sheamus and Rusev.

-Hard Ten match

-The Hard Ten match is a hardcore match that was created by TNA/Impact Wrestling.
-It is contested on a points system, in which the points are earned for the use of weapons.
-The first wrestler to earn ten points and be at least two points ahead is the winner.
-Regular strikes with a weapon are worth one point, while putting an opponent through a table is worth five points.
-This match type happened only once in TNA history.

 Last Man/Woman Standing match

-A last man standing match (or last woman standing) is a hardcore-style match in which the only way to win is by count out via standing, and a wrestler can be counted out anywhere.
-A wrestler will lose the match if they are unable to answer a ten-count after being downed, similar to the knockout rules of a boxing match.
-To avoid losing, the downed wrestler must be on their feet by the count of 10, but they can not lose by leaving the ring for 10-count (ring out) if they are still on his feet while recovering.
+A last man standing match (or last woman standing) is a no-disqualification, no-countout, no-fall, no-submission match in which the only way to win is similar to the knockout rule of a boxing match.
+The wrestler must knock down the opponent with the usage of weapons or with a finisher, and the opponent loses if they do not stand up after a 10 count from the referee.
+To avoid losing, the downed wrestler must be on their feet by the count of 10, but they can not lose by leaving the ring for 10-count (ring out) if they are still on their feet while recovering.
 Because of the hardcore nature of the match restraining a downed opponent is a permissible way to ensure that they do not respond to the ten-count, even if they would otherwise be able to.

-Baseball Brawl match

-A Baseball Brawl match or Brawl Game match is variant of a Last Man Standing match where baseball bats are initially banned, but if a wrestler is counted out by 10, then baseball bats for the wrestler or team that got the count-out automatically become legal, and the match converts over to a standard hardcore match where victory is achieved by either pinfalls, submissions or count outs.
-This match was first done at ECW's Hardcore Heaven in August 1994, and was known as the signature match of The Public Enemy tag team.